IFA Paris MBA under accreditation by IDEL as "International Master"

-Fashion is as much about stories, words and images as it is about products, garments and accessories.
-It has become a global cultural and social phenomenon, and advertising, photography, magazines and events are a main part of this shift.
+Fashion is as much about stories, words, and images as it is about products, garments, and accessories.
+It has become a global cultural and social phenomenon, and advertising, photography, magazines, and events are the main part of this shift.
 The recent changes in digital communication tools and social media have led to words and images becoming even more pivotal to it, yet have also made this system increasingly complex and hard to control.

 Our Global Fashion Media MBA was specifically designed to address these changes.
 It is mainly aimed at students or young professionals from a wide range of backgrounds who are interested in careers related to visual representations and communications, journalism, advertising, photographic styling, artistic direction, e-commerce, public relations, photography, and even digital technologies and social media management, either in the fashion world or in the creative industries at large.